Oletus/glbrush.js/README.md

 * Largely unit tested using jasmine.
 New code should pass all existing tests.
 New functionality should be unit tested.
 * JSDoc annotated with Closure compiler in mind - https://developers.google.com/closure/compiler/docs/js-for-compiler
-* Compatible with newest Chrome, Firefox and Internet Explorer 11 (earlier IE with software backend)
+* Compatible with newest Chrome, Firefox and Microsoft Edge

 Contributions welcome!
 Getting started for contributors: